(figuratively or literally) A stain, smudge or blot

 To shut off or keep apart, as from company, society, etc.

-To drench with water or other liquid
+To cover completely with water

 To suggest or involve as a necessary consequence